 All people who vote or are involved with politics really need to understand what I am about to say in this page.
 This will also help you to understand my policies and why they are put together the way that they are.

-In thinking to myself, like I often do, and because I am looking to run for office, I considered how I would handle questions from journalists, reporters, or even potential constituents such as “How would you solve this issue?” or “What is the main way to tackle this problem?”
-And, when I stand there looking like an idiot seemingly incapable of answering what seems like a very innocuous or simple question, what really is happening behind my glazed over eyes and the frantic squeaks of squirrels spinning in their wheels in my head is that my mind is crunching through how to answer the question in a meaningful way, and I want to explain why this is.
+In thinking to myself, like I often do, and because I did run for a local office in 2020, I have considered how I would handle questions from journalists, reporters, or even potential constituents such as “How would you solve this issue?” or “What is the main way to tackle this problem?“.
+And, when I stand there looking like an idiot seemingly incapable of answering what seems like a very innocuous, simple question, or everyday question, what really is happening behind my glazed over eyes and the frantic squeaks of squirrels spinning in their wheels in my head is that my mind is crunching through how to answer the question in a meaningful way, and I want to explain why this is.
 Also, I want to attempt to point out why those who give you a clean quotable or sound bite aren’t really answering the question in a meaningful way which is something you should be very wary of.

 Any Solution To Any Problem in Politics is NEVER Simple or Quotable

 When thinking about answering a policy question (or even writing blog posts on a given topic like I do) I struggle to come up with a simple answer because there are so many dots to connect and so many issues that are related that it is difficult to find a starting point to talk about an issue, or to find a pathway to give an short and intelligent answer that is not completely reductionist in nature and that does not really answer the question in a powerful or meaningful way.